 As an example, if you were shooting a soccer game in a stadium at night, you would need a high shutter speed to freeze the action.
 If we were to use a slow shutter, it would blur the players.

 On the other hand, setting a 1/1000 shutter speed to freeze the players’ motion in a dark stadium or capture early morning details during sunrise would result in a black photo due to the low light – this is where using a higher ISO setting comes to the rescue.

 That said, ISO is not a once size fits all.
 Landscape photographers like long exposures which often require very low ISO’s.
 As you delve deeper into the nuances of your camera, understanding what is ISO photography empowers you to adapt to a multitude of lighting situations.

 Remember, a higher ISO setting can reduce the quality of the photo, introducing more grain or more digital noise.

 Why use a high ISO setting if it’s ‘worse’?
-Well, you can easily fix noise by applying noise reduction in editing software such as Adobe Lightroom.
+Well, you can easily fix noise by applying noise reduction in Adobe Lightroom or other editing software.
 However, you can’t fix motion blur.

 What is high ISO noise and how do I deal with it?